bridgewwater/android-kotlin-temple/gradle/maven/publishKotlinUpload.md

 ## notes

-- use `nexusUpload` must after setting plugin
+- use `publishKotlinUpload` must after setting plugin
 - `only use in module build.gradle`
 - nexus must in `apply plugin: 'com.android.library'`
 - nexus Server `just has nexus server`